IBMStreams/endpoint-monitor/README.md

 The nginx container runs nginx pulling configuration from job endpoint `/opt/streams_job_configs/*.conf`.
 It also has a shell script that monitors the named pipe and executes its actions using `nginx -s`, e.g. `nginx -s reload`. (currently only `reload` is sent as an action).

+Click here to see the internal details on how [signature authentication](https://github.com/IBMStreams/endpoint-monitor/blob/master/docs/internal/signature_verification.md) works